 There are only a few weeks left to submit your tax return to HMRC.
-The deadline for postal submissions has long gone, which leaves you with three options: submit online using the HMRC website, use an accountant to complete your form for you, or use Self Assessment software.
+The tax date for postal submissions has long gone, which leaves you with three options: submit online using the HMRC website, use an accountant to complete your form for you, or use Self Assessment software.

 It’s important to get this part of the process completed as soon as possible.
 Once you’ve sent off your Self Assessment, you can shift the focus to actually paying what you owe the taxman.